craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter Two - Level One; Hook.md

 #### Grand Chamber
 The Grand Chamber is a large rectangular room egressed by double doors of the [[#Entrance Hall]], and four other single doors.

 The Grand Chamber is centered on a large communal table, surrounded by a dozen stone chairs.
-Opposing the set of double doors, a large stone throne sits at the head of the table]\
+Opposing the set of double doors, a large stone throne sits at the head of the table.

 #### Kitchen
 #### Workshops